Tormato: Artwork and title

-As with Going for the One, the album's cover was designed by Hipgnosis but retains the band's logo designed by Roger Dean.
-Howe pitched the album's original title of Yes Tor, referring to Yes Tor, the second highest hill on Dartmoor, an area of moorland in Devon, England.
+As with their previous studio album Going for the One, the cover for Tormato was designed by the British graphic art studio Hipgnosis, while retaining the band's signature "bubble" logo created by Roger Dean.
+Howe proposed the album's original working title, Yes Tor, which directly referenced Yes Tor, the second-highest hill on Dartmoor in Devon, England.
+The surrealist photographic concept originally designed by Hipgnosis for the project had previously been offered to the new wave band XTC for their upcoming studio album, Go 2 (1978).